aurelienlair/rest/README.md

 This method is considered indempotent because it can be called many times without different outcomes while as matter of fact it is *not* safe.

+The characteristics of a `PUT` request are:

+* it is [idempotent](https://en.wikipedia.org/wiki/Idempotence) which means that we can make that same call repeatedly it will produce the same result.
+* it is *not* safe, meaning they are only intended for creating new resources (while GET/HEAD HTTP methods do not modify resources)

 5. PATCH

 This http method is used to update partially a resource.
 This method can be useful if you need to update a resource which contains a lot of data and you just need to update some of them.